-Figure 69.
-Variance maps for GlobAlbedo (top row), MISR (middle row) and MODIS (bottom row) for Visible (left column), NIR (middle column), SW (right column) using the Triple Collocation technique for all months from 3/2000-3/2011
+Figure 11-12.
+Variance maps for GlobAlbedo (top row), MISR (middle row) and MODIS (bottom row) for Visible (left column), NIR (middle column), SW (right column) using the Triple Collocation technique,

-Using all 144 months as the input, variance maps were calculated for each of the products which are shown in Figure 69.
+Using all 12 months as the input, variance maps were calculated for each of the products which are shown in Figure 1-12.
 Intriguingly, these variance maps look as if the variance increases from left to right of the composite.
-The most noticeable difference is for South America which has much higher variance in MISR at SW than either GlobAlbedo or MODIS.
+The most noticeable difference is for South America which has much higher variance in MISR at SW than either GlobALbedo or MODIS.
 The highest variance appear to be where there are the largest problems in differentiating clouds from snow beneath trees at high latitudes.
 Variance is also much higher at NIR wavelengths.
+Although a much longer time period is preferable - it would be ideal to apply this to all 15 years of GlobAlbedo data, this initial analysis gives a hint of what may be displayed as systematic errors with GlobAlbedo products.